DerekCresswell/GameDesign11/2 Dice Game/6 BasicGame.md

 As you can see, because our function returns an `int` we can use that value to set a variable.
 We then use this value to subtract our player's health.

-This may have not changed the output of our function in anyway but even by just looking at the code you should be able to tell that this is much cleaner and nicer.\
+This may have not changed the output of our function in any way but even by just looking at the code you should be able to tell that this is much cleaner and nicer.\
-If you'd like to bring your game to a higher level look for opportunities such as this to utilise the tools C# provides.
+If you'd like to bring your game to a higher level look for opportunities such as this to utilize the tools C# provides.

 Onto the project!